slotThe/hmenu/README.md

 `XDG_CONFIG_HOME` directory (probably `~/.config/hmenu`).
 See the
 `example.toml` for an example configuration.

+`hmenu` has the following command line options:
+    -   `--histFile`
+        - Short: `-f`
+        - Description: Path to the history file to use.

-At the moment, all arguments that passed to `hmenu` will be directly forwarded to `dmenu` (this may change in the future when we get our own command line options), so you may specify options in the following way:
+All options after "--" will be directly forwarded to `dmenu`, so you may specify options in the following way:

-    hmenu -i -f -nb '#282A36' -nf '#BBBBBB' -sb '#8BE9FD' -sf '#000000' -fn 'Inconsolata Regular-10'
+    hmenu -f /path/to/file -- -i -f -nb '#282A36' -nf '#BBBBBB' -sb '#8BE9FD' -sf '#000000' -fn 'Inconsolata Regular-10'

 If you want to only use the "display commands in order of usage feature" of `hmenu`, check out [hmenu-hist](https://gitlab.com/slotThe/hmenu-hist).